 Air France to launch regional operator and semi-lowcost HOP!

-The economic crisis, the increase in fuel costs, the strong competition from the low-cost operators, all of these give big headaches to the full-service state carriers.
-The Air France & KLM group is also in a similar situation.
+The economic crisis, rising fuel prices, strong competition from low-cost operators are all causing headaches for full-service state carriers.
+The Air France & KLM group is in a similar situation.
 The French carrier has announced that it will make redundancies in the next two years and looking for solutions to reach the plus.

 HOP!
 It will start operating on 31 March 2013, the date when it will move to the summer program.
 Will operate 530 daily flights to 136 from destinations in France and Europe.
 The flights will be honored with small aircraft, with capacities between 50 and 100 seats.
 The fleet will consist of 98 aircraft, and ATRs, Airbus A319, Bombardier CRJ900 will likely be used as models.